blackcontractor90/My-Publications/README.md

 # My-Publications
 List of publications that I've conducted during the duration of my postgraduate studies covering Computational Intelligence, Deep Learning, Natural Language Processing, Evolutionary Computation.
+Papers would be continuously added.

 # Publications for ORCID 0000-0001-9812-1078